Home » The Blog » Email Details, Guidelines, and Rules

 The parameters of the process are clear.
 First, you need 100% in no more than two tries.
 Next, you take the Email Etiquette pledge — and bingo!
 Finally, request a certificate, and I’ll make one just for you to download.

 Follow these three little rules, and you are in.
 Simple, right?
-The fact is compared to the number of quiz takers, very few certificates have been issued.
+The fact is that compared to the number of quiz takers, very few certificates were issued.

-Do they read it after the second fail, the third, the tenth?
+Do they read it after the second, third, or tenth fail?
 Nope.

-My database is filled with those who keep retaking, thinking that they’ll get that 100% by guessing differently.
+My database was filled with those who keep retaking, thinking they’ll get that 100% by guessing differently.
 However, the time it would have taken to read my tips and get 100% in the first two tries would have been nothing compared to, in one case, 22 attempts.

-Then, knowing the rules, to proceed to request a certificate as if you deserve or earned it — by not following the rules — is farcical.
+Then, knowing the rules, to request a certificate as if you deserve or earned it — by not following the rules — is farcical.
 But they don’t hesitate.

-My email etiquette quiz is just a window into this behavior that we see all too often in our everyday lives.
-But, unfortunately, folks are doing what they want, regardless of established guidelines — just because.
+My email etiquette quiz was just a window into this behavior that we see all too often in our everyday lives.
+Unfortunately, folks are only willing to do what they want, regardless of established guidelines — just because.
+So, I shut the quiz down.

 Technology & Life Success

-Technology isn’t going anywhere, and who knows what new stuff will come around the next corner.
+Technology isn’t going anywhere; who knows what new stuff will come around the next corner.
 Therefore, it behooves everyone using this great tool to do so correctly, “with knowledge, understanding, and courtesy.”
 Not only is that good for you, but it’s also good for those with whom you communicate.

-Paying attention to details, following guidelines and rules will determine how you are perceived and your potential for success.
+Paying attention to details and following guidelines and rules will determine how you are perceived and your potential for success.
 Personally and professionally.
 Don’t doubt that for a moment.